MuerteSeguraZ/ROC/README.md

 ---

-Here’s the section for **Phases & Phase Queue** fully formatted and consistent with your README style.
-I polished it to include concepts, functions, statuses, and examples while matching the style of the rest of your document:

----

 ## Phases & Phase Queue

 Phases are high-level orchestration units that group multiple **stages** or tasks together.
 Each phase can have a **priority**, and multiple phases can be executed sequentially or based on priority.